-We received an upfront payment of about CHF 25.9 million, a research contribution of CHF 1.5 million and a CHF 4.9 million clinical milestone payment and we are eligible to receive development, regulatory and commercialization milestone payments potentially totaling up to CHF 500 million for AD and a potential second indication outside of AD.
+We received an upfront payment of about CHF 25.9 million and are eligible to receive development, regulatory and commercialization milestone payments potentially totaling up to CHF 500 million for AD and a potential second indication outside of AD.
 Additionally, we will receive royalties on sales at a percentage rate ranging from the low double digits to mid-teens.
 We have entered into a three-year joint research collaboration to further characterize and develop novel vaccine therapies for the treatment of tauopathies.